LoomaDesign

 Historically, product copy, listing setup, and A+ creative often lived in separate workflows.
 A seller might write bullets in one place, brief a designer elsewhere, and then manually rebuild the brand story and feature sections later.
 Amazon's latest AI workflow reduces the distance between those steps.

-This update does not mean sellers should publish AI drafts untouched.
+This update still leaves sellers responsible for publishing decisions.
 Amazon explicitly says sellers remain responsible for reviewing and editing any proposed content to make sure it is accurate, complete, and compliant with applicable laws and Amazon policies.

 What content teams should do next